Highly Pathogenic Avian Influenza (HPAI) Preparedness, Monitoring & Response

 COMNAP Member national Antarctic programs guidance

-Several COMNAP Member national Antarctic programs and their countries have prepared guidance in relation to the heightened risk of HPAI in Antarctica and in the Arctic.
-This information is shared below in no particular order.
-National Antarctic programs are encouraged to share their information through the COMNAP Secretariat as it becomes available:
+COMNAP Member national Antarctic programs and their countries have prepared guidance in relation to the heightened risk of HPAI in Antarctica and in the Arctic.
+Many programs are publicly sharing this information, see below in no particular order.

 Other information (as it becomes available):